Cadillac de Ville series: Fourth generation (1971–1976)

 bezels also gained new silver trim.
 Eight different color accent stripes were available.
 Vinyl tops were now integral padded Elk grain material.
 New trims included sporty plaids, plush velours, knits and 11 distinctive genuine leathers.
 Coupe de Villes had a new vinyl roof whose top molding served as a continuation of the door "belt" molding.
 A Controlled (limited-slip) Differential continued as an option for extra traction.
 An optional illuminated entry and theft deterrence system was optional.
 The new Delco Freedom battery, never needed water added.
 New turbine-vaned and wire wheel covers were offered.
 A new option locked the doors when the transmission lever was shifted to "Drive".
 Cadillac also offered Track Master, a computerized skid prevention system that automatically pumped the back brakes in an emergency to shorten stopping distance.
 New options included a push-button Weather Band built into the AM/FM stereo signal-seeking radio, loose pillow style seats for d'Elegance packages, plus power passenger and manual driver seatback recliners for 50/50 front seats.
-Of the 15 standard and six optional Firemist body colors, 13 were new this year.
+Of the 15 standard and six optional Firemist exterior paint colors, 13 were new this year.
 New standard features included Soft-Ray tinted glass, spare tire cover, trunk mat, washer fluid level indicator, and steel belted radial whitewall tires.

-From 1975 to 1976 small numbers of Coupe de Villes were converted into a coupe utility, similar to a Chevrolet El Camino, but much more upscale.
+During 1975-76, a small number of Coupe de Villes were converted into a coupe utility, similar to a Chevrolet El Camino, but much more upscale.
 Coachbuilding company Traditional Coach Works manufactured 204 of these, called the Cadillac Mirage, to Cadillac's standards, such that one could be ordered through a participating Cadillac dealer.
-The floor bed could carry flat plywood 4 x 8 sheets with the tailgate closed, while the two-seat front cabin offered driver and passenger a plush ride.
+The floor bed could carry flat plywood 4-foot × 8-foot sheets with the tailgate closed, while the two-seat front cabin offered driver and passenger a plush ride.
 A storage area behind the seats was used for golf-clubs or small articles of value, out of view.
 A metal cover with a lock on it was available for the rear bed, just as a trunk would also have.
-By special request from coachbuilders like ASC and Traditional Coachworks of Chatsworth, California the Fleetwood was also modified as a station wagon after the donor vehicle was completed and some examples were called the Cadillac Fleetwood Brougham Castilian Wagon.